 Most Americans receive health insurance through their employers.
-Although farm operators are largely self-employed, the majority of farm households have an operator or spouse employed off the farm (see table on health expenditure and insurance coverage information of principal farm operator households, by off-farm work, 2011 ).
+Although farm operators are largely self-employed, the majority of farm households have an operator or spouse employed off the farm (see the Farm Household Income and Characteristics data product table on health expenditure and insurance coverage information of principal farm operator households, by off-farm work, 2011).
 As with the general population, the most common source of health insurance for members of farm households is employment-based.
 In fact, farmers are as likely as the general U.S. population to receive their health insurance through an outside employer.
 Farmers were more likely than the general population in 2011 to purchase their health insurance directly from an insurance company, and less likely to receive health insurance from a government-sponsored program, such as Medicare or Medicaid.

 In 2011, more than half of farm household members had health insurance coverage from an employment-based plan.
-Time demands on the farm prevent many farmers or ranchers from accessing employer-sponsored insurance through an off-farm job (see table on Health expenditure and insurance coverage information of principal farm operator households, by commodity specialization, 2011 ).
+Time demands on the farm prevent many farmers or ranchers from accessing employer-sponsored insurance through an off-farm job (see the Farm Household Income and Characteristics data product table on Health expenditure and insurance coverage information of principal farm operator households, by commodity specialization, 2011).
 This is especially true of dairy farmers; only 36 percent of dairy household members were covered by employee plans in 2011 (versus 57 percent of all farm household members).
 This largely explains why over a third of dairy household members were uninsured in 2011, compared to 9.3 percent for all farm household members.